 Safeguarding is something that you’ll come across whilst working in a wide variety of industries, including education, health and social care.
 There are a lot of different safeguarding practices and processes in place that help to identify and protect individuals that may be at risk of abuse or neglect, and each of these is informed by the key principles of safeguarding.

 If you work in an industry or a role where you have safeguarding responsibilities, knowing the key principles of safeguarding is a major part of understanding how best to enact these obligations.
-In this article, we’re going to go through each of the six safeguarding principles, explaining a little about what each means in context, as well as giving some examples of where they might apply.

 The Care Act 2014 is a piece of government legislation that deals with protecting and safeguarding adults.
 It’s a broad-ranging document that considers both carers and those who require care, and when it came into force in 2015, it replaced much of what had gone before.

 As part of this, the government created six key principles of safeguarding, which are the important elements of any good safeguarding policy in any organisation, business or even community.
-While the Care Act, and the principles, are primarily focused towards safeguarding adults, many of the themes are also appropriate when it comes to protecting children from abuse, neglect and harm as well.
+While the Care Act, and the principles, are primarily focused towards safeguarding adults, many of the themes are also appropriate when it comes to protecting children from various types of abuse, neglect and harm as well.

 There are 6 main principles of safeguarding as outlined in the Care Act; empowerment, prevention, protection, proportionality, partnerships and accountability.